liuandy1207/Handbooks/PythonHandbook.md

 # Sort a list using a custom function?
 LIST.sort(key = CUSTOM_FUNCTION)        # CUSTOM_FUNCTION should return some number, which will be used to sort by increasing return value

+# Filter the elements of a list by a specific function?
+LIST = filter(FUNCTION, LIST)      # achievable with list comprehension too

+# Apply a specific function to the elements of a list?
+LIST = map(FUNCTION, LIST)      # achievable with list comprehension too

 ```

 <hr>